thesse1/webmethods-api-gateway-staging/README.md

   - pipelines: Contains the Azure DevOps pipeline definitions and pipeline templates for deploying API Gateway assets on DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT environments, for initializing the environments, for exporting assets, for updating API definitions, for configuring HAFT, for publishing APIs to API Portal / Developer Portal and for log purging
   - postman/collections/utilities: Contains Postman collections for importing API Gateway assets, for preparing (cleaning) the BUILD environment, for preparing the API Gateway assets on BUILD for the target environment, for initializing API Gateway instances with environment-specific configurations, and for log purging
   - postman/collections/apitests: Contains Postman collections with API tests for every API project which are executed automatically for every API deployment
+  - schemas: Contains an updated version of the Petstore API Swagger API specification for demonstrating automatic API update

 The repository content can be committed to a Git repository (e.g., the Azure DevOps repository or a GitHub repository), it can be branched, merged, rolled-back like any other code repository.
 Every commit to any branch in the repository can be imported back to a local development environment, to the central DESIGN environment or promoted to DEV, TEST or PROD.